Joseph Kony: Religious beliefs

 Kony's followers, as well as some detractors, believe he is possessed by spirits.
+Per Kony, temporary daily possessions began in 1987 and ended in 1999 after his return from Jebel Lem, Sudan.
+12 or 13 individual spirits, who were often referred to by several different names, were identified by physical description and strategic role.
+They were most often meant to aid soldiers in battle through protective spells or by manipulating enemy troops.
+Others served functions within the LRA's inner structure, such as dictating moral codes and rules, and enforcing punishments to discourage dissent.

+The spirits were given titles, some conventional, such as a chief operational commander or intelligence officers, but also "Chairman of the Spirits", "Controller of Heavy Weapons", and two "Keepers of Time and Miracles".
+Kony ascribed various nationalities to the spirits, mostly Ugandan, American, and Italian, as well as Sudanese, Tanzanian, and Chinese.
+One spirit, "Ugandan Martyr" Carl Lwanga, was one of the historical Uganda Martyrs executed by Kabaka of Buganda Mwanga II.

 Kony tells his child soldiers that a cross on their chest drawn in oil will protect them from bullets.
 He is a proponent of polygamy, and is thought to have had 60 wives, and to have fathered 42 children.
 Kony insists that he and the LRA are fighting for the Ten Commandments, and defended his actions in an interview, saying, "Is it bad?
 It is not against human rights.
 And that commandment was not given by Joseph.
 It was not given by LRA.
 No, those commandments were given by God."

 Ugandan political leader Betty Bigombe recalled that Kony and his followers used oil to ward off bullets and evil spirits.
 Kony claims to be a spirit medium.
 In 2008, responding to a request by Ugandan President Yoweri Museveni to engage in peace talks via telephone, he said, "I will communicate with Museveni through the holy spirits and not through the telephone."

 During peace talks in 1994, Kony was preceded by men in robes sprinkling holy water.
-According to Francis Ongom, a former LRA officer who defected, Kony "has found Bible justifications for killing witches, for killing [those who farm or eat] pigs because of the story of the Gadarene swine, and for killing [other] people because God did the same with Noah's flood and Sodom and Gomorrah."
+According to Francis Ongom, a former LRA officer who defected, Kony "has found Bible justifications for killing witches, for killing those who farm or eat pigs because of the story of the Gadarene swine, and for killing other people because God did the same with Noah's flood and Sodom and Gomorrah."

 Action against Kony

 Uganda

-Before the insurgency, he escaped in 1989 to Uganda.
+In 1989, before the insurgency, he escaped to Uganda.
 He was later captured by the Ugandan government.
-He was released in 1992 after the government no longer viewed him as a threat.
+In 1992, he was released after the government no longer viewed him as a threat.

 The Ugandan military has attempted to kill Kony throughout the insurgency.
 In Uganda's attempt to track down Kony, former LRA combatants have been enlisted to search remote areas of the CAR, Sudan, and the DRC where he was last seen.